yiisoft/yii-debug/README.md

     <a href="https://github.com/yiisoft" target="_blank">
         <img src="https://avatars0.githubusercontent.com/u/993323" height="100px">
     </a>
-    <h1 align="center">Debug Extension for Yii 2</h1>
+    <h1 align="center">Debug Extension for Yii</h1>
     <br>
 </p>

-This extension provides a debugger for [Yii framework 2.0](http://www.yiiframework.com) applications.
+This extension provides a debugger for [Yii framework](http://www.yiiframework.com) applications.
 When this extension is used, a debugger toolbar will appear at the bottom of every page.
 The extension also provides a set of standalone pages to display more detailed debug information.